The most current instructions for use of the Mindgard CLI will always be available at https://github.com/mindgard/cli

 Login to Mindgard

-The Midgard CLI works in conjunction with a Mindgard SaaS deployment.
+The Mindgard CLI works in conjunction with a Mindgard SaaS deployment.
 Before you can run tests, you will need to login with

 mindgard login

-If you are a Mindgard enterprise private tenant customer, login to your enterprise instance using the command:
+For Mindgard enterprise private tenant customers only, login to your enterprise instance using the command mindgard login --instance <name>.

 Replace <name> with the instance name provided by your Mindgard representative.
 This instance name identifies your SaaS, private tenant, or on-prem deployment.